 - 1. Eligibility/Topics.
-Except as provided in (6) below, applicants must be enrolled fulltime or part-time in law school between August 15, 2015 and August 15, 2016 and seeking a J.D. or a graduate law degree (e.g., L.L.M. or S.J.D.).
+Except as provided in (6) below, applicants must be enrolled full-time or part-time in law school between August 15, 2016 and August 15, 2017 and seeking a J.D. or a graduate law degree (e.g., L.L.M. or S.J.D.).
 Papers must deal with employee benefits topics.
-As an illustrative example, a paper might address legal issues involving health benefits, pensions, 401(k) plans, severance, executive compensation, claims, appeals, current or former spouses' or domestic partners' benefits, collectivelybargained benefits, benefits in bankruptcy, ERISA litigation, fiduciary obligations or the tax treatment of benefits/contributions. - a.
+As an illustrative example, a paper might address legal issues involving health benefits, pensions, 401(k) plans, severance, executive compensation, claims, appeals, current or former spouses' or domestic partners' benefits, collectively-bargained benefits, benefits in bankruptcy, ERISA litigation, fiduciary obligations or the tax treatment of benefits/contributions. - a.
 Papers should not exceed 40 pages (double-spaced, in 12 point type, with an inch margin on each side), not including footnotes. - b.
-Papers must be submitted as email attachments to bdougherty@morganlewis.com and should be submitted as Word or pdf documents.
+Papers must be submitted as email attachments to brian.dougherty@morganlewis.com and should be submitted as Word or pdf documents.
 No information identifying the author or law school should be included in the text, the footnotes, or the filename.
 That information, an address, a telephone number and enrollment status information should be provided in the email message. - c.
 Submissions may include papers prepared for class assignments, law journals or other purposes, as well as those written especially for the Prize. - d.
 Student papers submitted for publication in law reviews or other law school journals or periodicals but not yet published are eligible for the Prize, provided that (i) the version submitted for the Prize does not reflect any changes made to the paper after submission of the manuscript to any publication and (ii) the College receives any consents necessary to publish or republish the article. - 2.
 Selection of Winners.
 Winning papers will be selected by the Writing Prize Committee based on the factors they deem relevant.
 Among other factors, the Committee will consider: (i) depth and creativity of legal analysis; (ii) thoroughness of legal research; (iii) organization and writing style; (iv) difficulty of subject matter; and (v) consideration of employee benefits policy implications.
 A focused, in depth analysis of a discrete topic generally is considered more favorably than a broad survey piece.
 Presentation (e.g., organization, proofreading, proper grammar, etc.) also carries substantial weight.
+The Committee may decline to consider a poorly organized paper or one laden with grammatical errors for those reasons alone.
 The determination of the Committee is final.
-It is anticipated that winners will be notified by July 22, 2016, or shortly thereafter. - 3.
+It is anticipated that winners will be notified by July 21, 2017, or shortly thereafter. - 3.
 Publication of Winning Articles(s).
-The College will use its best efforts to arrange for publication of the winning papers in a professional or scholarly publication, if deemed suitable by the Writing Prize Committee and the publication's editors.
-In addition, the winning papers will be posted on the College's website.
+The College will use its best efforts to arrange for publication of the winning papers in a professional or scholarly publication, if deemed